How to use the EXPAND function

 0, 68, 84}.

-5. EXPAND Function example - extend array dynamically
+5. Example - extend array dynamically

+In other words, the formula resizes an array dynamically meaning the array is always one row and one column larger than the source array.
 Try changing the text value in cell B3 and the dynamic array formula in cell D3 adjusts accordingly.

 Dynamic array formula in cell B9: